davidobrien1985/davidobrien1985.github.io/blog/backup/2014-04-02-filter-faster-piping-using-configmgr.md

 ---
 id: 1671
-title: 'Why you shouldn&#8217;t use the Powershell pipe when using ConfigMgr'
+title: 'Why you shouldn't use the Powershell pipe when using ConfigMgr'
 date: 2014-04-02T21:05:52+00:00
 author: "David O'Brien"
 layout: post